kwonus/Quelle/Quelle-AVX.md

 hyphen ( **-** ) means that any non-match satisfies the search condition.
 Used by itself, it would likely return every verse.
 Therefore, it should be used judiciously.

-### 4.2 - Specialized Search tokens in AVX-Quelle
+### 4.2 - Specialized Search tokens in AV-Bible

-The lexical search domain of AVX-Quelle includes all words in the original KJV text.
+The lexical search domain of Quelle includes all words in the original KJV text.
 It can also optionally search using a modernized lexicon of the KJV (e.g. hast and has; this is controllable with the search.lexicon setting).
-The table below lists additional linguistic extensions available in AVX-Quelle, which happens to be a Level-II Quelle implementation.
+The table below lists linguistic extensions available in Quelle.

 | Search Term        | Operator Type                           | Meaning                                                      | Maps To                                                      | Mask   |
 | ------------------ | --------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------ |